Arbroath RFC: History

 That season Arbroath Wanderers were found playing cricket and association football; but not rugby union - and it is likely that the name switch of Arbroath RFC to Arbroath Wanderers was pre-empted by a change of sport.

 In 1948 an Arbroath rugby union club was again mooted; the Broughty Ferry Guide and Advertiser of 8 May 1948 concluding:

 RUGBY CLUB MOVE.
 An effort is to be made to stimulate interest in rugby football in Arbroath.
 It is believed that there are a number of enthusiasts in the town district to justify the formation of an Arbroath Rugby Club.
 It was decided form a club at a meeting held in High School on Monday evening.
 The move has been instigated by School former and present pupils, but is intended to widen the scope to include all who are interested.
 Another meeting will be held soon to discuss fixtures and to elect office-bearers.
 The interim committee is R. Tollerto, F Morgan, W. Hutchinson, I. McEwen and S. Mentiply.

 There was a notice of another meeting at the start of the 1948–49 season, as reported by the Arbroath Herald and Advertiser for the Montrose Burghs of Friday 3 September 1948.

 meeting of the recently formed Arbroath Rugby Club is to be held in the High School on Monday first at 7.30 p.m.
 A number of attractive fixtures have been offered and the Committee is anxious to make final arrangements.
 It is hoped, therefore, there will be a good attendance on Monday of prospective players.
 The organisers feel that if the response is not enthusiastic the project may have to abandoned it would be unfair to the opposing clubs to arrange fixtures which they would not be in position to fulfil.

 The club shares its clubhouse with the Arbroath Cricket Club.

 Sides

-The club trains weekly at Victoria Park.
+The club trains weekly on Thursdays at 6:30pm at McDonald park.